Irere (collection): Ownership and celebrity wear

-Recurring elements
+Exhibitions

+The oyster and shipwreck dresses appeared in the Met's 2003 exhibition Goddess: The Classical Mode, and, with other clothing from Irere, in both stagings of the retrospective exhibition Alexander McQueen: Savage Beauty.
+Other items from Irere featured in Savage Beauty include a feathered headdress by Philip Treacy, jewellery by Shaun Leane, and a clip from Maybury's film.
+A selection of previously unpublished pencil sketches of designs for Irere were presented in Alexander McQueen, a book of essays published to accompany the second staging of Savage Beauty.

+The LACMA's Irere items appeared in the 2022 exhibition Lee Alexander McQueen: Mind, Mythos, Muse, in which the shipwreck dress was displayed as an example of the kind of flowing, draped design McQueen had learned at Givenchy.
+Other items were displayed as examples of the collection's historicist bent: a leather top recalling a 16th-century doublet, a leather jacket resembling the slashed sleeves of the same period, and a denim ensemble with extensive lacing.

+A rainbow-print dress owned by the The Museum at FIT appeared in their 2016 exhibition Force of Nature.
+A bodysuit from Irere, lent by McQueen's friend Daphne Guinness, appeared in the Met's 2026 exhibition Costume Art, where it was placed with a Karajá figurine.

+Influence on later collections

 Several elements from Irere reappeared in McQueen's later collections.
 The skull-print scarf worn in several ensembles, including Looks 11 and 17, was a best-seller that became a brand signature.
 Judith Watt identified the final four looks from In Memory of Elizabeth Howe, Salem, 1692 (Fall/Winter 2007), all featuring elaborate black patterning on nude backgrounds, as drawing on Look 32 from Irere.
 The feathered prints by Saunders reappeared in McQueen's Spring/Summer 2008 collection, La Dame Bleue.
 Kristin Knox considered Irere an early exploration of the impact of man on the natural world, a theme McQueen returned to in his final collections, including Natural Dis-tinction Un-natural Selection (Spring/Summer 2009).
 He revisited this theme in combination with a focus on a marine environment in his final fully-realised collection, Plato's Atlantis (Spring/Summer 2010), which envisioned a world in which humanity had returned to the ocean and evolved into an underwater form.

 McQueen returned to the oyster dress concept several times.
 Actress Liv Tyler wore a variation of the oyster gown to the Paris premiere of The Lord of the Rings: The Two Towers in December 2002.
 Her version had a corset bodice and a pink skirt made from 273 yd of silk organza.
 He designed a wedding dress based on the oyster dress for the August 2004 wedding of his then-assistant Sarah Burton.
 Watt and Thomas both described several dresses from The Widows of Culloden (Autumn/Winter 2006) as evolutions of the oyster dress, including the dress worn in the illusion of Kate Moss that served as show's finale.